madBeavis/PimpMyAtv/Leveling/readme.md

 2. Raids - any account over level 5 will work, which is the level you need to be to examine gyms
 3. Quests - should be level 30 or higher.
 Some rewards like monsters will be the same for all accounts that spin the stop for the quest.
 However, say a level 5 was spun a stop that should be ultra balls, but since they can't get them based on their level the rewards would be erroneous.

+# Usage of fences and stops

+Consider running on a seperate instance of MAD and DB.
+Make a backup first of db.
+Import the stops without editing in say HeidiSQL.
+For the fences, you will need to edit the file and set the variable for instance ID to match yours.

 # Buying accounts

 I had run up against the Google account registration limit, so in order to have more accounts, I bought some.
 I had back luck buying accounts off of ebay for the most part.
 I took 4x low level ptc accounts and leveled them to 30.
 The person selling them took them back via recovery.
 I did buy a couple from a guy in Israel - google accounts so I could setup the recovery myself but they were also in Hebrew.